-In this tutorial, you will learn the basic implementation of Stack
+In this tutorial, we will learn to implement a Stack

 , java.util.concurrent.BlockingDeque